 This classic STEM activity was first invented in 400 BCE!
 Invented by The Greek Dionysius the Elder of Syracuse.
 This weapon of warfare proved incredibly effective and was a key weapon of warfare until Medieval times.

 Some catapults could launch projectiles weighing over 350 pounds over 300 feet!

 It’s design may be relatively simple, but it packs an incredible punch and is a wonderful way to dig into STEM for all ages.
 It’s no wonder catapults still capture the imaginations of students everywhere.

 How To Build a Catapult with Popsicle Sticks

 The most popular, durable and easy way to design a Catapult is using the ever popular craft sticks, also known as Popsicle sticks.
 To start I will shared a common and simple design using limited supplies, then I will share an even better design we developed.

-- Craft Sticks (Jumbo works better than regular but you can use either size!)
+- Craft Sticks (Jumbo craft sticks work better than regular craft sticks but you can use either size!)

 - Rubber bands